 Had we stepped into a parallel universe?
 Colombo seemed so familiar; the architecture, the climate, the people, the colours.
 It could be our home in Bangalore, except the traffic flows, there are no mounds of rubbish, it’s cleaner, the pavements are walkable, tuk-tuk drivers use the meter and there is barely any honking.
 Life here is certainly calmer than its neighbour, India.
+Have you considered visiting Colombo with kids?

 In fact, compared to pretty much all Asian capital cities we have visited over our years of travel, Colombo seemed to be the most chilled.
 However, do not mistake the relaxed city vibe as backward.
 Colombo’s economy is booming and modernisation is prevalent as shiny new skyscrapers transform the city’s skyline, towering above villages where you’ll still find the essence of the bygone Dutch colony.